tidelift/alignment-action/README.md

-# Tidelift Align GitHub Action
+# Tidelift Alignment GitHub Action

-The Tidelift Align GitHub action allows you to integrate a Tidelift catalog alignment into your GitHub repositories.
+The Tidelift Alignment GitHub action allows you to integrate a Tidelift catalog alignment into your GitHub repositories.

 This lets you get a bill of materials and optionally fail PRs that add unapproved packages – all as a part